gaspardip/datacamp-challenge/README.md

 A responsive Markdown editor built with React and TypeScript.
 The focus was on delivering a polished, production-ready app that balances performance, user experience, and clean, maintainable code—all while meeting the exercise's requirements.

+A live version of the app is hosted on Vercel: [https://datacamp-challenge.vercel.app/](https://datacamp-challenge.vercel.app/)

 ## Features

 - **Split-Pane Layout:** Resizable panels for editing and previewing side by side.